-A yr after the picture of 3-12 months-vintage Alan Kurdi lying useless on a Turkish seashore pushed the Syrian refugee crisis to the top of the international time table, his grandfather makes an emotional plea for world leaders to quit the battle in Syria.
+After the picture of 3-12 months-vintage Alan Kurdi lying useless on a Turkish seashore, a yr pushed the Syrian refugee crisis to the top of the international timetable; his grandfather makes an emotional plea for world leaders to quit the battle in Syria.

-In a distinct interview with Newsweek, Sexo Seno Kurdi, talking with the aid of telephone from the northern Syrian Kurdish metropolis of Kobane—from which Alan, his mom Rehan, father Abdullah and brother Galip fled years ago—discusses his 12 months of heartache because his daughter and grandchildren died at sea.
-At the eve of the anniversary of the own family’s attempt to attain the Greek island of Kos from the Turkish coastal inn of Bodrum, Kurdi talks about managing his loss.
+In a distinct interview with Newsweek, Sexo Seno Kurdi, talking with the aid of telephone from the northern Syrian Kurdish metropolis of Kobane—from which Alan, his mom Rehan, father Abdullah, and brother Galip fled years ago—discusses his 12 months of heartache because his daughter and grandchildren died at sea.
+On the eve of the anniversary of their own family’s attempt to attain Kos’s Greek island from the Turkish coastal inn of Bodrum, Kurdi talks about managing his loss.

 Related Articles :

+Alan’s father has been regarded in the media around the anniversary of his family’s deaths, also named for the eu and the world to do more to solve the refugee crisis.
+Still, Sexo says he has lost contact with his son-in-law and no longer knows his whereabouts.
 “Abdullah disappeared 40 days after he buried his spouse and youngsters.
-I do not know Wherein he is, I heard that he is probably in Turkey,” he says.
+I do not know Wherein he is; I heard that he is probably in Turkey,” he says.
 “We aren’t in contact.
-We used to speak plenty before the disaster that befell to our family.”
+We used to speak plenty before the disaster that occurred in our family.”

-Inside the aftermath of the tragedy final yr, Sexo revealed to Newsweek that simply months after the family had fled to Turkey from Kobane, ISIS killed eleven of the own family’s relatives in the equal city in June 2015, highlighting their want to escape.
-“The purpose why my daughter could not come returned or dared to return to Kobane, if you keep in mind, become that a lot of my family participants were martyred,” he says now.
+Inside the aftermath of the tragedy final yr, Sexo revealed to Newsweek that simply months after the family had fled to Turkey from Kobane, ISIS killed eleven of the own family’s relatives in the Equal city in June 2015, highlighting their want to escape.
+“The purpose why my daughter could not come returned or dared to return to Kobane, if you keep in mind, become that many of my family participants were martyred,” he says now.